sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/unsubscribe_groups.md

 <a href='[unsubscribe]'>Click Here to Unsubscribe</a>
 {% endcodeblock %}

-* For HTML content using the design editor, add a hyperlink to your unsubscribe text and designate the URL as "[Unsubscribe]"
+* For HTML content using the design editor, add a hyperlink to your unsubscribe text and designate the URL as "[Unsubscribe]".

 * For plain text content, add the tag after your unsubscribe text.
 For example, "To unsubscribe, visit [unsubscribe]."